ZeepReactorr/Metabolic_Syndrom_Project/README.md

 ## EDA

-For the Exploratory Data Analysis, we permformed various graphs, availables in the `eda.py` file.
+For the Exploratory Data Analysis, we permformed various graphs availables in the `eda.py` file.

 ## Preprocessing